Aipcecodes/codes/LU - Code of Ethics.md

 It allows the Press Council to exercise its mission of self-regulation and information conferred upon it by law.

+###

-### Chapter II. – Rights and duties of the press in general
+II. – Rights and duties of the press in general

 **Art.
 3 From freedom of expression**